Popups work.

 “Exit-intent” describes a visitor’s behavior when they are about to leave your site.
 Someone may move their mouse towards the closing “X” button, or address bar in their browser.
 This behavior is detected as exit-intent and a popup is displayed right before the person leaves your site.

-2. Timed-based
+2. Time-based

-You can display a popup based on the amount of time someone has spent on your site or the amount of time they have been inactive on a specific page.
+You can display a pop-up based on the amount of time someone has spent on your site or the amount of time they have been inactive on a specific page.
 You can grab the attention of these visitors and re-engage them with the right offer.

 3. Scroll-based

-Another option is to monitor how far a visitor has scrolled down a page on your website.
-For example, you can show a popup after they have scrolled down to the end of a page.
 This is a great way to grab the attention of active visitors without disturbing them while they are browsing or reading an article.

 4. Onclick-based

-You can also display a popup when a visitor clicks on a specific part of your page: a button, box, link or banner.
+You can also display a pop-up when a visitor clicks on a specific part of your page: a button, box, link or banner.

 The best ways to use popups